 Number of Months of Use (n) 0 2 5 10

-• Determine the total cost after 1 month of use.
+• What is the total cost after 1 month of use?

-• Determine the rule that represents this situation and write it as an equation.
+• Determine a pattern rule that represents this situation and write it as an equation.

-• What will be the total cost after 1 year of use?
+• What will be the total cost of the cell phone after using it for 1 year?